How basic income could help ease the transition to a new economy

 There’s this fear over what people will do with the money if we just give it to them, no strings attached, because we think they will somehow act differently than we do.
 The data from these tests clearly shows that people will spend this money on the same things you or I would: food, medicine, housing, educating their children and making their lives just a little bit easier.

 GiveDirectly is set to run the largest UBI experiment to date.
 They’re investing in this big time, and they’re looking to do a 10–15 year long experiment to give thousands of Kenyans a universal basic income.
 We’ve never seen anything done to that degree and for that length of time before.
-Prior experiments, like the Manitoba experiment in the ‘70s, have typically only last 3–5 years.
+Prior experiments, like the Manitoba experiment in the ‘70s, typically only lasted 3–5 years.

 The closest we’ve seen in duration is probably the Cherokee dividends in North Carolina.
 The Great Smokey Mountains study, which is a long-term experiment that just happened to tie in to a basic income experiment, was set up to examine conditions for poor youth in the Great Smokey Mountains region.
 A few years into the study, a group of youth whose parents were Cherokee began receiving unconditional dividends as their share of casino profits from Cherokee land.